GhostWriters/DockSTARTer/docs/apps/homepage.md

 - [Homepage Docker Installation](https://gethomepage.dev/latest/installation/docker/)
 - [Homepage Configs](https://gethomepage.dev/latest/configs/)

-Docker integration is enabled in the setting label by default, you can disable by remove the `HOMEPAGE_DOCEKR_INTERGRATE` enviroment variable.
+Docker integration is enabled in the setting label by default, you can disable by remove the `HOMEPAGE_DOCEKR_INTERGRATE` environment variable.

 ### Using Environment Secrets